github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ## Adding a {% data variables.actions.hosted_runner %} to an enterprise

 You can add {% data variables.actions.hosted_runner %}s to an enterprise, where they can be assigned to multiple organizations.
-The organization admins can then control which repositories can use it.
+The organization admins can then control which repositories can use the runners.
 To add a {% data variables.actions.hosted_runner %} to an enterprise, you must be an enterprise owner.

-You'll be able to choose an operating system and a hardware configuration from the list of available options.
-When new instances of this runner are deployed through autoscaling, they will use the same operating system and hardware configuration you've defined here.

-You can also define the labels that identify the runner, which is how your workflows will be able to send jobs to the runners for processing (using `runs-on`).
-New runners are automatically assigned to the default group.
-You can modify the runner's group after you've registered the runner.
-For more information, see "[Controlling access to {% data variables.actions.hosted_runner %}s](/actions/using-github-hosted-runners/controlling-access-to-larger-runners)."
+{% data reusables.actions.add-hosted-runner-overview %}

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.policies-tab %}